Sometimes it’s better to ask for advice before doing something…

 As I was wandering around my backyard recently, I came across a dead cat.
 It’d been dead for at least a couple of days as it was covered in flies and starting to decompose.
 A common response from a normal person might be feelings of sadness or disgust, but not me.
 I felt a sense of curiosity, and a little confusion.

 I wondered of course what happened and how it got there.
 I also wondered how a dead cat could smell nearly as bad as a living cat.
 It should be noted that I am NOT a cat person (I HATE the smell of a house with cats, cat pee, litter boxes, etc.).
 Despite my dislike of cats, I wondered if it belonged to someone who was missing a pet.
 I felt bad a child might be missing their furry friend (even if it is a disgustingly furry friend).
-I then wondered why it chose my yard to die in.
+I then wondered why it chose to die in my yard.
 After poking at it a bit to see if was really dead, and staring at it looking for any obvious causes of death (cat CSI?) or identity tags, I then started thinking, “What do I do with it?”

 I once ran over a dead bird by accident when I was mowing the grass.
 I didn’t put much thought into what to do with that because the problem pretty much solved itself.
 A squirrel got squished by a car in the road in front of my house once too.
 That was an easy one as well.
 It was embedded into the concrete and didn’t seem to pose much of a health concern.
 A full size cat on the other hand was a bit gross, especially in my yard by my beloved hammock.